National Preparedness Month Should Include Your Pets!

 Submitted by on

-dog with excited faceNational Preparedness Month is observed every September and this year is no different.
+dog with excited faceNow that you have adopted a new pet after reading our last blog, you need to be prepared for every situation!
+National Preparedness Month is observed every September, and this year is no different.
 Most people who prepare for disasters or unknown events will prepare for themselves what is necessary.
 However, your pets also need to be a part of that plan.
-Knowing what to prepare for them both during the emergency as well as after is important.
-The Red Cross as well as Ready.gov are great resources for everyone to be prepared for whatever emergency happens.
+It is essential to know what to prepare for them both during the emergency and after.
+The Red Cross and Ready.gov are great resources for everyone to prepare for emergencies.

 • Harness, leash, or a carrier to transport the pet safely